ePages-de/epages-devportal/_posts/2016/2016-11-30-what-its-like-to-be-an-agile-technical-writer.md

 ## Be proactive

 Which brings me to the next point: being proactive.
-If the mountain won't come to the prophet... oops: If the developer (or product owner) won't come to the writer...{% emoji wink %}
-... then the writer should proactively approach THEM to squeeze out any information about upcoming tasks.
+If the mountain won't come to the prophet... oops: If the developer (or product owner) won't come to the writer...😉 ... then the writer should proactively approach THEM to squeeze out any information about upcoming tasks.

 Recipe to get hold of information: